Rose4948/GraMuS/README.md

 - `GGAT` is the gated graph attention neural network model.
 Since the adjacency matrix representing the graph structure is a sparse matrix, we additionally provide a sparse matrix-based gated graph attention neural network `SpGGAT` to reduce the space required at runtime.
 Both models are configured in `GGAT.py`.
 Should you wish to employ `SpGGAT`, you can designate the sixth parameter as `SpGGAT`, as exemplified in the `Example command`.

+To address reproducibility concerns, we have **added a new `README.md` inside the `code` folder**, providing **step-by-step reproduction instructions**, including parameter settings, file dependencies, and command examples.
+Please refer to **`code/README.md`** for detailed experimental reproduction guidance.